 The FCR methods (FCR-MI and FCR-NaiveBC) required some specific treatment to integrate them into the evaluation.
 The dissimilarity threshold at which to extract the feature clusters from the hierarchy was determined by visual inspection of the dendrogram for each dataset.
 Thresholds at which the clusters were both stable and strongly correlated were favoured (see section 2.1 for a description of these concepts).
 The chosen threshold was used across all bootstraps of the data set.
 After bootstrapping, clusters were assigned unique indices, ensuring identical clusters had the same index.
 The consistency index was then found using the selected cluster indices rather than feature indices.
 This was done to simulate hand-selection of preferred features from the best clusters for each bootstrap, while, in practice, allowing the FCR algorithm to automatically choose the top ranked feature from each cluster (for the sake of simplicity and speed).
 In other words, the cluster index was used to represent the index of the preferred feature that could otherwise have been selected by hand from the cluster contents.
 The clusters represent a reduced set of possible indices compared to the features.
 This reduced set in turn reduces the possibility of stability errors.
 It is acknowledged that this formulation of the consistency index may favour FCR, but it was regarded as a necessary modification to allow comparison of the different methods.

 We followed a similar approach to that of Brown et al. (2012), for computing a single “non-dominated” ranking of the methods that considers stability and accuracy performance simultaneously.
 The concept of “Pareto optimality”, is used to find a single optimal solution in terms of multiple criteria.
 In the context of our evaluation, the “Pareto front” is the set of methods on which no other method can improve without degrading either the accuracy or stability.
 The methods in this set are called “non-dominated” (Mishra and Harit, 2010).
 Successive Pareto fronts can be formed iteratively by finding the current Pareto front of the set of methods that excludes members of the previous fronts.
 A method was thus given a non-dominated rank of N if it was a member of the Nth Pareto front.
 The average of the non-dominated ranks for each method over the six data sets was used to produce an overall ranking.
-Using the approach of (Demšar, 2006), a Friedman test and post-hoc Nemenyi tests were conducted on the method ranks to look for statistically significant differences between individual methods.

 The bulk of the software implementation was done in MatlabTM, making use of the PRTools toolbox (TU Delft, 2015).
 The MI and JMI criteria were computed using the FEAST (FEAture Selection Toolbox) C++ implementation (Brown et al., 2012).